Our Work Depends on Your Generosity

 By becoming an IIC Gold, Silver or Bronze supporter, you are donating to the IIC’s Opportunities Fund.
-IIC's Opportunities Fund was established in 2010 to provide membership to institutions who cannot easily afford the annual subscription fees.
+IIC's Opportunities Fund was established in 2010 and supports membership for individuals and institutions who cannot easily afford the annual subscription fees, as well as providing needs-based learning grants and seed funding for collaborative projects focused with Band 2, 3 and 4 countries.
 Find out more here.

 The Brommelle Memorial Fund was established in 1990 in memory of Norman Brommelle, who was Secretary-General of IIC between 1958 and 1988.
 The fund is used to provide assistance for students of conservation who are IIC members and wish to attend the Institute's International Congresses.
 Find out more here.